abhijith0505/10CSL67/README.md

 ### Compiling and running projects using CMake
    Incase you want to use CMake to compile, run and manage your CG projects then use the following commands.

-   In the CMakeLists.txt file file provided in this repo, add the following lines to the end of the file
+   In the CMakeLists.txt file provided in this repo, add the following lines to the end of the file

         add_executable(executableName file.c) //Create an executable for the file. target_link_libraries(executableName ${OPENGL_LIBRARIES} ${GLUT_LIBRARY} ) // Link the libraries to the executable